-Pancreatic Cancer & Tumour Marker Details
+Pancreatic Cancer & Tumour Marker Clinic Test Clinic Details

 On-site by appointment or same-day walk-in.
 Our Same Day Pancreatic Cancer & Tumour Marker Blood Test detects a biomarker.
 It helps evaluate pancreatic cancer and tumour risk.
+The HPV Test is also a good duo to get as they are connected and should be very carefully treated if you have the virus.

 CA19-9 is a blood group antigen found in higher levels when pancreatic cancer cells are present.
 Its levels can be used in the diagnosis and monitoring of pancreatic cancer and acts as a tumour marker.